FACTBOX-'Take witness intimidation very, very seriously' - Quotes from Trump impeachment hearing

 "Ambassador Yovanovitch was serving our nation's interest in fighting corruption in Ukraine, but she was considered an obstacle to the furtherance of the president's personal and political agenda.
 For that she was smeared and cast aside," Schiff said.
 "The powers of the presidency are immense, but they are not absolute and cannot be used for a corrupt purpose."
 Schiff also responded to Representative Devin Nunes' reading aloud of the first telephone call between Trump and Ukrainian President Volodymyr Zelenskiy.

 "I'm grateful the president has released the call record.
 I would now ask the president to release the thousands of other records that he has instructed the State Department not to release. ...
 We would ask the president to stop obstructing the impeachment inquiry," Schiff said.
-During a break in proceedings, Schiff told reporters: "What we saw today is it wasn't enough that Ambassador Yovanovitch was smeared, it wasn't enough that she was attacked, it wasn't enough that she was recalled for no reason, at least no good reason.
-But we saw today witness intimidation in real-time by the president of the United States.
-Once again going after this dedicated and respected career public servant in an effort to not only chill her but to chill others who may come forward.
-We take this kind of witness intimidation and obstruction of inquiry very seriously."
+"And finally I would say this Mr. President: I hope you explain to the country today why it was after this call, and while the vice president was making plans to attend the inauguration, you instructed the vice president not to attend Zelenskiy's inauguration."

 HOUSE INTELLIGENCE COMMITTEE SENIOR REPUBLICAN DEVIN NUNES: The top Republican on the committee, Devin Nunes, said Democrats had gone "too far" in their efforts to impeach Trump, castigating them for accusing the president of being a "Russian agent" and comparing them to "some kind of strange cult."